seemsindie/learnbgfx/README.md

 # LearnOpenGL Examples with SDL and bgfx

 This repository contains examples from LearnOpenGL implemented using SDL and bgfx.
+Works currently on macOS, Linux and Windows.
+Planning to add more examples from LearnOpenGL and more platforms support.

 ## Clone the repo